paper-trail-gem/paper_trail/README.md

 ## Limiting the number of versions created per object instance

-If you are weary of your `versions` table growing to an unwieldy size, or just don't care to track more than a certain number of versions per object, there is a configuration option that can be set to cap the number of versions saved per object.
+If you are wary of your `versions` table growing to an unwieldy size, or just don't care to track more than a certain number of versions per object, there is a configuration option that can be set to cap the number of versions saved per object.
 Note that this value must be numeric, and it only applies to versions other than `create` events (which will always be preserved if they are stored).